Impact Brand and Impact Mission

 The owners of impact brands want to not only take social and ecological responsibility in their business activities, they actually want to change our society.
 They want to change the world for the better.

 Impact brands are thus a new category of brands that are created out of a changed self-understanding – compared to primarily profit-oriented companies.
 Impact Brands are managed by so-called social entrepreneurs.

 How are impact brands different from other brands?

-"Impact-led, performance-driven" – this motto summarizes the conviction of impact brands.
-Their key measured variable is called "impact".
-In order to improve society and the world, they deliver peak performances – this is their whole reason for being.
-At the same time, they are economically ambitious enterprises.
-They know that this is by no means objectionable.
-To them, profit is not what drives their actions, but is a consequence of their actions.
+At the same time, they are economically ambitious companies.
+They know that this is anything but objectionable.
+Profit is not the driving force behind their actions, but a consequence.
 This attitude makes impact brands extremely credible, both internally and externally.

 Learn more here:

 Book: „GOOD Business – Das Denken der Gewinner von morgen" by Achim Feige